youyanggu/covid19_projections/estimating-true-infections.md

 To conclude, we presented a simple heuristic that estimates the true prevalence of COVID-19 infections in a region.
 We also introduced the *implied infection fatality rate (IIFR)* that estimates the fatality rate as implied by the reported deaths and true prevalence.

 Using this methodology, we found that the prevalence is higher in the US during June/July (peak of ~500,000 infections/day) than in March/April (peak of ~300,000 new infections/day).
-However, the implied fatality rate is much lower in June/July (~0.25% IIFR) than in March/April (~1% IIFR).
+However, the implied fatality rate is signifiantly lower in June/July (~0.25% IIFR) than in March/April (~1% IIFR).

+While this is by no means a comprehensive study, we hope this work can help other scientists and researchers better understand the changing dynamics of this disease over time.

 The data and results used on this page can be found [on GitHub](https://github.com/youyanggu/covid19_projections/tree/master/implied_ifr).